examind-ai/ltijs-firestore/README.md

 ## Purging Stale Documents

-The default detabase provider of LTIJS uses MongoDB as its storage layer and it's configured to autmatically purge stale documents.
+The default detabase provider of LTIJS uses MongoDB as its storage layer and it's configured to automatically purge stale documents.
 Using `@examind/ltijs-firestore` alone will not do that for Firestore.
-To configure your Firebase project to automatically purge stale documents created by LTIJS, use [@examind/ltijs-firestore-scheduler](https://www.npmjs.com/package/@examind/ltijs-firestore-scheduler).
+You must also use [@examind/ltijs-firestore-scheduler](https://www.npmjs.com/package/@examind/ltijs-firestore-scheduler).

 # Contibution